ergon/airlock-minikube-example/README.md

 ```

 ### Create the Kubernetes objects and initialize the volume
-Run the following commands to prepare Kubernetes for the deployment:
+Run the following commands to create the Kubernetes objects and initialize the volume:
 ```console
 kubectl apply -f ingress/
 kubectl apply -f params/